JdotAi/Close-Application/README.md

-_Cough Cough If you fall asleep during a Zoom meeting set the time to leave the meeting to not be embarrassed_
+_Cough Cough If you want to leave meeting on time